Limits for realizing single photons: Introduction

 In contrast, optical states that are distinguishable from vacuum only inside some spacetime region are said to be \emph{strictly localized} to that region \cite{knight1961}.
 A signal generated on demand is by definition triggered locally (in some freely chosen region in space and time) and reliably (no option of postselection) by some external action (e.g., the experimentalist).
 The generated pulse then propagates outwards at maximally the speed of light $c$ and should therefore be strictly localized to the light cone of the trigger region.
 Since this is impossible for single photons, we conclude that exact photons cannot be generated on demand.

 \figone

 A natural question is then what optical states can be generated in this manner?
 Letting some source be located in the region $x < - cT$ for some constant $T > 0$ as in \figref{fig:setup}, we operate it on demand by switching it on at time $t = - T$ and off at $t = - T/2$.
+The source emits some optical pulse during the time interval $-T \leq t \leq -T/2$.
 Assuming electromagnetic vacuum initially, the resulting optical state $\ket{\psi}$ is then strictly localized to $t \geq 0$ at the observation point $x = 0$.
 One class of states that can satisfy this condition was discovered by Knight \cite{knight1961} and later in \cite{bialynicki-birula1998,saari2005}, namely the coherent states.
 The normal-ordered energy density for a coherent state has a different form where both positive and negative frequencies appear in the Fourier integral \cite{gulla2021} (see also \appref{sec:localization_of_classical_fields_and_coherent_states}).
 This means that coherent states can be strictly localized to $t \geq 0$ and therefore also generated on demand.

 However, coherent states are very different from single photons, which leads to the next question: is it possible to generate optical states on demand that are close to single photons, and if so, how close can we get?
 More precisely, we formulate the question as what the maximum fidelity